 - Big "WHAT?!": Like Alucard, Rovert sometimes says this.

-- Healing Checkpoint: No. However, in the first game Save Points do heal you in easy mode, but even then it's only up to half of the HP gauge.
+- Healing Checkpoint: The design choice more likely to get complaints in those games is how save points won't heal you at all.
+In the first game save points do heal you in easy mode, but even then it's only up to half of the HP gauge.

 - Hyperactive Metabolism: If Rovert finds a edible item, he'll immediately eat it for HP.
 A cut comment from Chris lampshades this - Rovert could make better use of his backpack.